honeybee forager performs a figure-of-eight dance on the combs which tells her

 flowers numbers, then you can see that recently visited flowers will not be

-The photograph on the left shows a bumblebee cheating.
+The photograph above shows a bumblebee cheating.
 The flower is an antirrhinum.
 It has a relatively large amount of nectar, but this nectar is right at the bottom of the gullet-shaped flower.
 The bumblebee cannot see the nectar.
 To get at it she must learn how to use the flower.
 She must sit on the bottom petal and using her weight either hold up the top petal with a leg then squeeze in (see the photograph above), or just use her body as a wedge and push her way in.
 Once inside the petals will come together and the bee will be wholly enclosed by the flower.
 Even after that the bee must extend her tongue if she's a long-tongued bee, or crawl a little further down, then extend her tongue to reach the nectar.

 It takes time and energy to learn how to get nectar from complicated flowers, however the rewards are great for both flower and bee.
 The bee gets a lot of nectar in one visit.
 As it has taken so much effort to learn and as the rewards are so great a bee that has learned how to use such a flower will tend to specialize on that particular type of flower.
 She will visit the same species again and again.
 This is termed constancy.
 A highly constant pollinator is very valuable to flowers and to crop growers.
 To be fertilized the flower must have pollen of the same species.
 Pollen from another species is not just useless, but may also clog up the style.